Sleighs/google-maps-react-tutorial/README.md

 ```

-The optional props in the `Map` component are:
+Optional props used here in the `Map` component are:
 - **style** - takes in a css style object
 - **zoom** - a number value representing height of map camera
 - **initialCenter** - an object with latitude and longitude coordinates